 Dual-study programme A dual-study programme is organised in such a way that education is implementing education legislation and regulations of which the IB Group forms a part.

-DUO Short for Dienst Uitvoering Onderwijs, a government agency charged with combination were issued before the HAVO and VWO profiles were introduced (from 1998).
+DUO Short for Dienst Uitvoering Onderwijs, a government agency charged with combination in order to facilitate international comparison.
+See also: credits.

 Diploma with subject